 “The MacBook Pro 13″ with Retina Display is thinner than non-Retina MacBook Pros, but slightly thicker than the 15″ MacBook Pro with Retina Display.
 It has two USB 3.0 ports, one on either side of the machine, two Thunderbolt ports, and a MagSafe 2 power adapter.
 This model also includes an SD card reader and an HDMI port.”

-During the teardown iFixit discovered that the MacBook Pro 13″ Retina Display’s battery is glued into the laptops case, and the proprietary pentalobe screws prevent you from gaining access to anything inside.
-They also explained that the display assembly is almost impossible to take apart, and will be required to be fully replaced if anything goes wrong.
+During the teardown, iFixit discovered that the MacBook Pro 13″ Retina Display’s battery is glued into the laptop’s case, making it extremely difficult to replace.
+The proprietary pentalobe screws prevent you from gaining access to anything inside without specialized tools.
+This design choice by Apple is likely intended to maintain the sleek and seamless design of the laptop, but it significantly hampers repairability.

 Source: iFixit